“My Jaw Hurts Constantly… How Do I Get Relief?”

 Jaw Pain and Clicking

 One of the most reported symptoms of TMJ disorder is discomfort, especially when chewing.
 This pain is usually located in the jaw joint on one or both sides of the head and is usually the result of inflammation.
-Another common symptom is jaw clicking accompanying the pain and a “tired” feeling in the face, neck, shoulder, and upper back region.
+Another common symptom that TMJ patients experience is jaw clicking accompanying the pain and a “tired” feeling in the face, neck, shoulder, and upper back region.

 Chronic Headaches and Migraines